Our hearing care professionals are here for you every step of the way.

 When it comes to hearing loss, there is no “one-size-fits-all” solution.
 That’s why hearing instrument specialists are trained to assess not only your hearing profile, but your lifestyle and interests as well.

-What happens next?
-Once you have the right solution, the fitting process begins.
-However, your partnership with your provider doesn't end with the purchase of your new hearing aids.
-Proper aftercare is essential to extending the life of your hearing aids—that's why Miracle-Ear offers lifetime aftercare to customers free of charge.
-Your provider will establish a schedule each year for cleanings, adjustments and other maintenance procedures.
+Your partnership with your hearing care provider doesn't end with the purchase and fitting of your new hearing ais.
+Aftercare is essential to extending the life of your hearing aids and staying on top of any changes in your hearing health - that's why Miracle-Ear offers lifetime aftercare* to customers free of charge.
+Your provider will establish a schedule each year for cleaning, tune ups and other maintenance procedures.